 The N78 is the main route through Athy.
 It connects Dublin, Naas, Kilcullen, Athy/Casteldermot and Kilkenny/Waterford.
 The R428, R471 and R418 are other roads in the Plan area as well as several local country roads.
-A number of bus services are also in with Bus Eireann operation Expressway Services, Local/Rural/Commuter and City/Town Services in the Town.
+A number of bus services are also in operation with Bus Eireann providing Expressway Services, Local/Rural/Commuter and City/Town Services in the Town.

-by Town is also served the The Dublin/Waterford railway line.
+The Town is also served by the Dublin/Waterford railway line.